stephenmckinney/dotfiles/README.md

 #### Pry
 * [Pry-nav](https://github.com/nixme/pry-nav) teaches Pry about step, next, and continue to create a simple debugger
 * [Awesome Print](https://github.com/michaeldv/awesome_print) pretty prints Ruby objects in full color with proper indentation

-### ri/rdoc Documentation

-In order to conserve space, RVM does not automatically generate and install each Ruby's ri / rdoc documentation.

-Provided you have not cleaned up the extracted sources for all currently installed Rubies by executing 'rvm cleanup all' then you can install the docs for **all** currently installed Rubies by executing:

-    rvm all do rvm docs generate all

-See [RVM docs](https://rvm.io/rubies/docs) for further details.

 ## Moar